-Of the four proposals received that would limit de-pooling, this decision adopts Proposal 2, offered by Mid-West Dairymen's Company (Mid-West) on behalf of Cass-Clay Creamery Inc. (Cass-Clay); Dairy Farmers of America, Inc. (DFA); Foremost Farms USA Cooperative (Foremost Farms); Land O'Lakes Inc. (LOL); Milwaukee Cooperative Milk Producers (MCMP); Manitowoc Milk Producers Cooperative (MMPC); Swiss Valley Farms Company (Swiss Valley); and Woodstock Progressive Milk Producers Association (Woodstock).
+Of the four proposals received that would limit de-pooling, this decision recommends adoption of Proposal 2, offered by Mid-West Dairymen's Company (Mid-West) on behalf of Cass-Clay Creamery Inc. (Cass-Clay), Dairy Farmers of America, Inc. (DFA), Foremost Farms USA Cooperative (Foremost Farms), Land O'Lakes Inc. (LOL), Milwaukee Cooperative Milk Producers (MCMP), Manitowoc Milk Producers Cooperative (MMPC), Swiss Valley Farms Company (Swiss Valley), and Woodstock Progressive Milk Producers Association (Woodstock).
 Hereinafter, this decision will refer to these proponents as "Mid-West, et al." Although Foremost Farms was a proponent of Proposal 2, no testimony was offered on their behalf.
-At the hearing, Plainview Milk Products Cooperative and Westby Cooperative Creamery also supported the testimony given on behalf of Mid-West, et al. The proponents of Proposal 2 are all cooperatives representing producers who supply the milk needs of the marketing area and is pooled on the UMW order.
+At the hearing, Plainview Milk Products Cooperative and Westby Cooperative Creamery also supported the testimony given on behalf of Mid-West, et al. The proponents of Proposal 2 are all cooperatives representing producers whose milk supplies the milk needs of the marketing area and is pooled on the UMW order.

-Specifically, adoption of Proposal 2 will limit the volume of milk a handler can pool in a month to no more than 125 percent of the volume of milk pooled in the prior month during the months of April through February, and to no more than 135 percent of the prior month's pooled volume in the month of March.
-Milk diverted to nonpool plants in excess of this limit will not be pooled.
-Milk shipped to pool distributing plants in excess of the volume shipped to pool distributing plants in the prior month will not be subject to the 125 or 135 percent limitation.
+Specifically, adoption of Proposal 2 will limit the volume of milk a handler could pool in a month to no more than 125 percent of the volume of milk pooled in the prior month during the months of April through February, and to no more than 135 percent of the prior month's pooled volume in the month of March.
+Milk diverted to nonpool plants in excess of this limit will not be pooled, and milk shipped to pool distributing plants will not be subject to the 125 or 135 percent limitation

 As published in the hearing notice, Proposal 5, offered by Dean Foods Company (Dean), addresses de-pooling in a similar manner as Proposal 2, but would establish a limit on the total volume of milk a handler could pool in a given month to 115 percent of the volume that was pooled in the prior month.
 Dean is a handler who operates manufacturing plants and distributing plants in the UMW marketing area.
-Producer milk shipped to and physically received at a pool distributing plant, and producer milk that was pooled continuously on another Federal Order during the previous 6 months, would not be subject to this pooling standard.
+Producer milk shipped to and physically received at a pool distributing plant, and producer milk that was pooled continuously on another Federal Order during the previous six months, would not be subject to this pooling standard.
 Proposal 5 is not recommended for adoption.